War, blockade, high food and fuel prices have pushed Yemen to the verge of famine.

-Since April, there have been more than 900,000 suspected cases of cholera, and more than 2,000 deaths from this preventable disease as a direct result of the conflict.
+Since April 2017, there have been more than 1,073,082 suspected cases of cholera, and more than 2,263 deaths from this preventable disease as a direct result of conflict.
 This is the largest and fastest-spreading cholera outbreak in recorded history.

-There are already a shocking 17 million people (60 percent of the population) who don’t know where they’ll get their next meal, with seven million on the verge of famine in Yemen.
-More than three million people have fled their homes, and 20 million people (75 percent of the population) are in need of humanitarian assistance.
+There are already a shocking 17.8 million people—60 percent of the population—who don’t know where they’ll get their next meal, with 8.4 million on the verge of famine in Yemen (a 24 percent increase since April 2017).
+More than three million people have fled their homes, and 22.2 million people (75 percent of the population) are in need of humanitarian assistance.

 Use your voice to help people in Yemen.